OrleansContrib/Orleans.Providers.MongoDB/README.md

 # Orleans.Providers.MongoDB
 > The MongoStatisticsPublisher is currently being tested and not recommended for production usage.
-The Membership, Gateway and Reminder providers are however ready for production usage.
+The Membership, Gateway and Reminder providers should be ready for production.
+Feedback would be appreciated.

 A MongoDb implementation of the Orleans Provider model.
 Currently the Membership(IMembershipTable & IGatewayListProvider) and Reminder(IReminderTable) and MongoStatisticsPublisher providers have been implemented.